The Roaches: The Winking Man

-The Winking Man Rock formation (also known as the Winking Eye) is part of the Ramshaw Rocks section of The Roaches.
+The Winking Man rock formation (also known as the Winking Eye) is one of the buttresses at Ramshaw Rocks east of The Roaches.
 It can be seen from the Leek–Buxton road (A53) about 5 miles outside Leek.
-It looks like a face sticking out of the hillside, and as you travel past in a car towards Buxton the 'eye' appears to wink, as a pinnacle of rock passes behind the face as a consequence of parallax.
+A slender rib of rock jutting out from the buttress is pierced by a natural hole.
+The silhouette of the rib against the sky looks like a face sticking out of the hillside, and to the traveller driving past in a car towards Buxton the 'eye' appears to wink, as another pinnacle of rock passes behind the face as a consequence of parallax.
+A public house near Ramshaw Rocks at Upper Hulme takes its name from the Winking Man rock.

 Don Whillans Memorial Hut

 The Roaches is the site of the Don Whillans Memorial Hut, also known as the Rockhall Cottage.
+This Grade II listed building may have been a shooting box, and is built in cottage orné style.